smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###July
 I plan to finish the trigger work that I began last month and set up a proper test suite to verify that everything has been set up correctly.
 Also continue work on simple batch installation scripts so I can easily re-create the latest version of the sahsuland_dev database.

+######15 July
+* Finishing up the fake cancer data.
+Verifying with Kevin that it is what he wants before copying it over to Github.
+* Making some actual progress on triggers.
+Finished rif40_covariates_triggers.sql

+######14 July
+* Creating fake cancer data for Kevin to practice 'loading' and which can be aggregated to form the current sahsuland_cancer table (so we don't break existing test code).
+Rather slow code since the table must be very large.
+* Back to triggers.

 ######6 July
 * Working on trigger for rif40_covariates (not finished), correcting/rewriting RH's original with more error handling and logging.